-linde GASES FOR BRAZING in the automotive industry TO MINIMIZE OXIDES AND FORM STRONG BONDS
+linde GASES FOR BRAZING in the transportation industry TO MINIMIZE OXIDES AND FORM STRONG BONDS

 Forming stronger bonds